dezitter/movy/tasks.md

 ## low priority

 - [ ] add a Suggestions page
+- [ ] pick only needed attribute when fetching list to reduce response size, and fully fetch when going to details

 - [ ] make sure all attributes/components/bindigns are prefixed
 - [ ] load .min css in 'production' environment